Advancing Your Healthcare Career With a Certification

 • Renewal periods: Certification renewal is usually required every 1 to 5 years.
 Workers must meet renewal criteria during that time frame to keep their credentials active.

 • Continuing education: Professionals must complete approved continuing education activities like training courses, seminars, and classes.
-These review the newest practices, technologies, regulations, and patient care approaches.
+These analyze the newest practices, technologies, regulations, and patient care approaches.

 • Re-testing: Renewal often requires retaking and passing the certification exam to confirm updated expertise.
 The questions are updated over time.